Pinehood/ph-portals/README.md

   remove1: string[];

   // Define how to extract the title of the article
-  title: Cheerio;
+  title: CheerioExtractor;

   // Define how to extract the article lead or subtitle
-  lead: Cheerio;
+  lead: CheerioExtractor;

   // Define how to extract the author of the article
-  author: Cheerio;
+  author: CheerioExtractor;

   // Define how to extract publish time of the article
-  time: Cheerio;
+  time: CheerioExtractor;

   // CSS Selector array of HTML elements to be removed, prior to content scraping
   // Here you'd want to remove any additional unneeded content before continuing remove2?: string[] | null;

   // Define how to extract the article content
-  content: CheerioLimited;
+  content: CheerioExtractorSimple;
 };

-type Cheerio = {
+type CheerioExtractor = {
   // CSS Selector of the element to find
   find: string;

-  // Array of strings to be replaced with empty character in extracted value replace?: string[] | null;

   // Which element to take, and which Cheerio extraction method to use
   // el.first().text() | el.last().text() | el.text()
-  take: "first" | "last" | "normal";
+  // If null, "normal" el.text() will be used take?: "first" | "last" | "normal";

   // Post-scraping method that can additionally transform extracted value
   // Example extracted value: "Autor: Proper Name"